Mechanicsburg Area Senior High School: School information and history

 Mechanicsburg High School was founded and held its first commencement in 1875, with one graduate.

 Mechanicsburg High School has been located in three different buildings since its foundation.
 The Simpson Street School (now a luxury apartment complex) was completed in 1872 and was expanded upon in 1929.
 In 1957, the school had expanded past capacity, and a new building was built along Elmwood Avenue.
 The Elmwood Avenue school served as the high school for only 12 years, as the current building on 500 South Broad Street was built and completed in 1969.
-The Elmwood building was converted to be used as an Intermediate School, and in 2005 was renovated again to be used as an Elementary School.
-In the mid-1980s, a wing was added to the current building to suit capacity needs.
+The Elmwood building was converted into Mechanicsburg Area Intermediate School (MAIS), and in 2005 was renovated again to be used as an Elementary School.
+In the mid-1980s, a wing was added to the current high school building to suit capacity needs.
 In 2002, the current building underwent extensive renovations.
+New entrances were constructed to be aesthetically consistent with the then-new middle school's entrance.

+In 2019, the Wildcat Activity Center (WAC) replaced the school's outdoor basketball courts.

+Two major additions were completed in 2022: a hallway in the front of the school and a 2-story wing in the rear (referred to as the "New Wing") that now houses the weight room.
+Along with this project, a complete overhaul of the old building changed its layout and left it stylistically consistent with the recent additions.
+The school's extensive 6-year renovation will be finished with the completion of a new pool and track and field area.

 On July 6, 2010, then-Governor Ed Rendell publicly signed Pennsylvania's $28 billion budget at Elmwood Elementary.